-To view your preliminary award letter, click “Preliminary Financial Aid Award” under the Finances section of your SIS Student Center.
-Please print a copy of your award letter at this time for your records.
-Award letters are only available online in the SIS--you will not receive a paper award letter.
-As long as your award is listed as Preliminary, you will not have the ability to accept or decline loans or federal work-study awards in your SIS.
-For both the Preliminary and Official awards, grant aid and scholarship amounts are accepted for you automatically in the SIS.
+To view your preliminary offer letter, log in to your SIS account.
+From the dashboard, click "Financials" in the left menu, then "Finance Center".
+Next choose "View Financial Aid".
+On the next page, choose "2021" for the academic year.
+On the resulting page, you will see the preliminary offer listed both as a full-year offer as well as broken down by semester.
+There is also an "Award Letter" link to produce a printable pdf version of your offer.
+Please print a copy of your offer letter at this time for your records.
+Offer letters are only available online in the SIS--you will not receive a paper offer letter.
+As long as your offer is listed as preliminary, you will not have the ability to accept or decline loans or federal work-study offers in your SIS.

-An important note for undergraduate transfer students: until your transferred credits are evaluated by your school of enrollment (usually before the start of the first term of enrollment), you are awarded loans at the level of a first-year student.
+An important note for undergraduate transfer students: until your transferred credits are evaluated by your school of enrollment (usually before the start of the first term of enrollment), you are offered loans at the level of a first-year student.
 Once your credits have been evaluated and your academic level has been confirmed, your loans will be adjusted accordingly.
 For students with need-based loans, the total loan amount will not change, but the types of loans will.

 Reporting Outside Grants and Scholarships